How to Use a Multimeter

 The meter will read one of three things, 0.00, 1, or the actual resistor value.

-If the meter reads 9.90, well then you’ve got a 9.90k Ohm (Ω) resistor (remember you are in the 20kΩ or 20,000 Ohm mode so you need to move the decimal three places to the right or 9,900 Ohms).
+In this case, the meter reads 0.97, meaning this resistor has a value of 0.97kΩ, or about 1kΩ or 1000 Ω (remember you are in the 20kΩ or 20,000 Ohm mode so you need to move the decimal three places to the right or 9,900 Ohms).

 If the multimeter reads 1 or displays OL, it’s overloaded.
 You will need to try a higher mode such as 200kΩ mode or 2MΩ (megaohm) mode.
 There is no harm if this happen, it simply means the range knob needs to be adjusted.